Understanding and dealing with issues relating to parental responsibility

 - can appoint a guardian

-- can give valid consent for his child’s medical treatment (subject to the competency of the child to give their own consent or object to the treatment being proposed)
+- can give valid consent for the child’s medical treatment (subject to the competency of the child to give their own consent or object to the treatment being proposed)

-- has a right of access to his child’s health records
+- have the right of access to the child’s health records

-- can withdraw a child from sex education and religious education classes and make representations to schools concerning the child’s education
+- can withdraw the child from sex education and religious education classes and make representations to their school concerning their education

-- must give consent if child’s other parent seeks to remove the child from the jurisdiction
+- must give their consent if the child’s other parent seeks to remove the child from the jurisdiction

-- can sign a child’s passport application and object to the granting of a passport
+- can sign the child’s passport application and object to the granting of a passport

-- has sufficient rights in relation to a child to invoke the international child abduction rules
+- has sufficient rights in relation to the child to invoke the international child abduction rules

-- can consent to the marriage of a child aged 16 or 17
+- can consent to the marriage of the child, if the child is aged 16 or 17

 Other ways to acquire parental responsibility

-Parental responsibility can be acquired in other ways:
+Parental responsibility can be acquired in other ways, including by:

-- adoption - only the adoptive parents will hold parental responsibility
+- adoption, after which only the adoptive parents will hold parental responsibility

 - obtaining a parental order following surrogacy

-- in the case of step-parents, through agreement with the child’s mother - and other parent if that person also has parental responsibility for the child - or as the result of a court order
+- being a step-parent, through agreement with the child’s mother and their other parent, if that person also has parental responsibility for the child, or as the result of a court order

-- being granted a child arrangements order determining that the child should live with him or her, or if the court determines that a parent should only spend time with the child, the court may also decide to grant parental responsibility
+- being granted a child arrangements order determining who the child should live with or that a parent should spend time with the child but the child should not live with them

-- being appointed a guardian or special guardian
+- being appointed as a guardian or special guardian

 - being named in an emergency protection order - although parental responsibility in such a case is limited to taking reasonable steps to safeguard or promote the child’s welfare

-A local authority can also acquire parental responsibility, if it’s named in the care order for a child.
+- being the local authority named in the care order for a child

 More than one person, and even several people, can hold and exercise parental responsibility for a child.
 The parental responsibility of one party does not necessarily stop simply because another person is also given it, although this can happen.
 Therefore, in some cases, several people may exercise parental responsibility on behalf of a child.

-Parental responsibility is not given to a foster parent or key worker in residential care but it’s essential that schools engage and work with these individuals, who are often the most influential and important people in the child’s life.
-How a school engages with social workers and the birth parents of the child in each case needs to be defined locally, but it’s an essential part of supporting the child’s school and care environment.
+Parental responsibility is not given to a foster parent or a key worker in residential care, but it is essential that schools engage and work with these individuals, who are often the most influential and important people in the child’s life.
+How a school engages with social workers and the birth parents of the child in each case needs to be defined locally, but it is an essential part of supporting the child’s school and care environment.

 Court orders and parental responsibility

-Court orders under section 8 of the Children Act 1989 (often-called section 8 orders) settle areas of dispute in relation to the exercise of parental responsibility or a child’s care or upbringing, and can limit how an individual exercises their parental responsibility.
+Court orders under section 8 of the Children Act 1989, often called section 8 orders (as amended by section 12 of the Children and Families Act 2014) settle areas of dispute in relation to the exercise of parental responsibility or a child’s care or upbringing, and can limit how an individual exercises their parental responsibility.

 There are different types of section 8 orders, which can be made to address particular issues.